 In LMS-integrated Lumen courses, we use LTI to make the seamless integration between LMS capabilities and Lumen-specific content.
-This makes teaching and learning easier for you and your students but could require extra steps if you intend to use proctoring services with Lumen courseware.
-Generally, if you want or need students to access Lumen materials within their test, you will need to add the url for your courseware (such as, ohm.lumenlearning.com) within the proctoring set-up process in order to guarantee links to assessment content will not be blocked.
+This makes teaching and learning easier for you and your students, but this could require extra steps if you intend to use proctoring services with Lumen courseware.
+Generally, if you want or need students to access Lumen materials within their test, you will need to add the URL for your courseware (such as ohm.lumenlearning.com) within the proctoring set-up process in order to guarantee links to assessment content will not be blocked.

 What limitations should I be aware of prior to implementing online proctoring with Lumen Courseware?